amey-SN/tsfbankingsystem.github.io/README.md

 To run the file in your system follow the path
 -> Download and extract ZIP file.
 -> Move the folder in your c/xampp/htdocs/ folder
--> Set your customize server name and database details in config.php and records.php (refer SQL/user.sql file to create database)
+-> Set your customize server name and database details in config.php, mannual_transfer.php and profile.php (refer SQL/user.sql file to create database)
 -> Run your apache and mysql server on XAMPP